Wheest/wheest.github.io/_posts/2023-09-05-signal_compress_docker_compose.md

 2. If the Python program `extract.py` crashes, it will not delete the unencrypted Signal files with `shutil.rmtree(output_dir)`.
 This could be mitigated by having the program in a `try-except` block which runs the clean-up code in most crash scenarios.
-It may be better to keep our data in memory rather than writing it to disk, since there are arguably more exfiltration opportunities.
+Also, consider that it may be better to keep our data in memory rather than writing it to disk, since there are arguably more exfiltration opportunities (e.g., is file deletion secure?).
 However, since our chat logs could be very large, I am writing to disk as a default.

 3. Our Dockerfiles do not pin the versions of the packages and base images used.